California governor rejects parole for RFK assassin | DW | 13.01.2022

 "After decades in prison, he has failed to address the deficiencies that led him to assassinate Senator Kennedy," Newsom said.

-"Mr Sirhan lacks the insight that woudl prevent him from making the same types of dangerous decisions he made in the past."
+"Mr Sirhan lacks the insight that would prevent him from making the same types of dangerous decisions he made in the past."

 Sirhan was convicted of gunning down Kennedy in the kitchen pantry of the Ambassador Hotel in Los Angeles on June 5, 1968.